diasgab/blockchain-developer-bootcamp-final-project/README.md

 ### Frontend

 - To have some available assets to create your portfolio, in the same truffle terminal run: `truffle(rinkebylocal)> exec scripts/add_default_tokens.js`
+- IMPORTANT: after running the command `migrate --reset`, make sure the deployed contract address matches with the one in the file `client/contracts/config.json` (line 198).
 - Then in a new terminal: `cd client`
 - The client dapp consists of static files.
 You could run it from VS Code with lite-server.
 But you can also run it from the terminal:
 - `npm install`